microsoft/healthkit-on-fhir/README.md

 ## Installation

-HealthKitOnFhir uses **Swift Package Manger** to manage dependencies.
+HealthKitOnFhir uses **Swift Package Manager** to manage dependencies.
 It is recommended that you use Xcode 11 or newer to add HealthKitOnFhir to your project.

 1. Using Xcode 11 go to File > Swift Packages > Add Package Dependency
 2. Paste the project URL: https://github.com/microsoft/healthkit-on-fhir